Left bundle branch block: Diagnosis

 LBBB is diagnosed on a 12-lead ECG.
 In adults, it is seen as wide QRS complexes lasting ≥120ms with characteristic QRS shapes in the precordial leads, although narrower complexes are seen in children.
 In lead V1, the QRS complex is often entirely negative (QS morphology), although a small initial R wave may be seen (rS morphology).
 In the lateral leads (I, aVL, V5-V6) the QRS complexes are usually predominantly positive with a slow upstroke last >60ms to the R-wave peak.
 Notching may be seen in these leads but this is not universal.
 The small Q-waves that are usually seen in the lateral leads are absent in LBBB.
 T-waves usually point in the opposite direction to the terminal portion of the preceding QRS - positive QRS complexes have negative T-waves while negative QRS complexes have positive T-waves.
 The ST segments typically slur into the T-wave and often appear elevated in leads with negative QRS complexes.
 The axis may be normal but may be deviated to the left or right.

 There are also partial blocks of the left bundle branch: "left anterior fascicular block" (LAFB) and a "left posterior fascicular block" (LPFB).
 This refers to the block after the bifurcation of the left bundle branch.

 Diagnostic consequences

 The presence of LBBB results in that electrocardiography (ECG) cannot be used to diagnose left ventricular hypertrophy or Q wave infarction, because LBBB in itself results in a widened QRS complex and changes in the ST segment consistent with ischemia or injury.

+BARCELONA Criteria

+Given the difficulty diagnosing an acute myocardial infarction (AMI) in patients with pre-existing LBBB, a multicenter retrospective cohort study was done to help improve diagnosis of AMI in this patient population.
+Sgarbossa criteria and its Modified Criteria have historically been used to determine AMI in patients with LBB, but the clinical utility has a high specificity (90%) with a low sensitivity (36%).

+Two new approaches to the ECG were elaborated to improve the diagnostic sensitivity of ECG in patients with LBBB and suspected AMI.
+First, since any ST deviation concordant with the QRS should be regarded as abnormal, it was hypothesized that not only concordant ST elevation but also concordant ST depression might be a sign of AMI.
+The Sgarbossa rule of concordant ST depression in leads V1 to V3 was then extended to include any other lead to, in theory, cover the electrocardiographic projection of acute ischemia in different myocardial regions.
+Second, the presence of an appreciable (≥1 mm or 0.1 mV) discordant ST deviation in low‐voltage QRS complexes was considered as a positive criterion for AMI.
+This criterion was included because in the absence of ischemia, these complexes usually show isoelectric ST‐segment potentials.

+The results of the study resulted in the development of the BARCELONA algorithm.
+Under these criteria, an ECG is positive for an AMI in the presence of LBBB if any of the following criteria are present: